inren/inren-elevation/README.md

 ## To get it run

 There are 2 environment variables you have to set
- * private.data.home Thsi is where your private data is stored.
+ * private.data.home This is where your private data is stored.
 Backup of your categories and so on.
  * spring.profiles.active directory where the spring configuration is.
 This configuration I don't share here but you can take the example to create a personal one.